tamersp25/docs/docs/glossary.md

 # Glossary of Terms

-This section includes definitions of common words and phrases that you will enocunter in the **Engines** section.
+This section includes definitions of common words and phrases that you will encounter in the **Engines** section.

 #### Adapter
-> A docker container that ingest data from an external source and provides the extract, transform, load (ETL) logic to import that data into aiWARE.
+> A docker container that ingests data from an external source and provides the extract, transform, load (ETL) logic to import that data into aiWARE.
 Data may be in the form of a file or stream.

-#### Aggregator
+#### Aggregator Engine
 > A docker container that collects related data to organize it.
 **Aggregator Engines** process the output from one or more engines.